less/less.js/README.md

 ## Mapnik2
 _new_

-`carto.js` is only compatible with [Mapnik2](http://trac.mapnik.org/wiki/Mapnik2).
+CartoCSS is only compatible with [Mapnik2](http://trac.mapnik.org/wiki/Mapnik2).
 Compatibility with Mapnik 0.7.x is not planned.

 ## Rasters and Buildings
 _new_